LiorSinai/liorsinai.github.io/_posts/2021-12-03-quaternion-3.md

 $$ (0^2 + 1^2 + 2^2)(2^2 + 2^2 + 2^2)=60=4(8 + 7)$$

-Hence we have a number that is a product of two sums of three squares, but it cannot be written as a sum of three squares, and so cannot be the magnitude of a 3D integer complex number.[^3squares]
+Hence we have a number that is a product of two sums of three squares, but it cannot be written as a sum of three squares, and so cannot be the magnitude of a 3D complex number.[^3squares]

 [legendre]: https://en.wikipedia.org/wiki/Legendre%27s_three-square_theorem